The Best Types of Conifer Trees and How to Grow Them

 “They can be the four-season skeletal elements of mixed perennial borders,” Rich adds.
 “Columnar trees add height to a garden but take up little width, leaving room for more plants.
 Or, since conifers grow in a restricted way, you can place them to tone down or block unwanted views—like a neighbor’s garden shed.”

-Before you head to the nursery, it’s important to measure your planting sites, check your landscape for items you wish to block or spotlight, and then do a little research to determine which conifer types best suit your needs.
-Most conifers require well-drained soil in full sun, but a few, such as yews, arborvitae and hemlocks will tolerate shady sites.
+Before you head to the nursery, it’s important to measure your planting sites, check your landscape for items you wish to block or spotlight.
+Then do a little research to determine which conifer types best suit your needs.
+Most conifers require well-drained soil in full sun.
+But a few, such as yews, arborvitae and hemlocks will tolerate shady sites.

 “When buying conifers, always consider where you’re going to be using them, the plant’s light requirements and its size at maturity,” says Geno.
 “You don’t want to have to move a conifer if it gets too big for its designated spot.”